How to Manage Depression and Anxiety: 9 Gentle Steps You Can Start Right Now

 1. Take Responsibility for Your Recovery with a Willing Attitude

-One of the greatest lessons I've learned as someone who has struggled with anxiety and depression is being a part of my own recovery.
+One of the greatest lessons I've learned as someone who has struggled with anxiety and depression is to take responsibility for my recovery.
 After many difficult times, I've realized and decided that if I do my part in my recovery journey, then my life will be of much higher quality.
 The tools and suggestions we are given by mental health professionals, family, or friends won't do any good if we aren't willing to try them.
 Some methods won't work right away, and it is necessary to keep trying.
 It's all in the attitude.
 If one wants to move forward, they need to take responsibility to do what they can to reach recovery and a better quality of life.

 2. Practice Spiritual Disciplines if You Find Strength from God

-I realize not everyone has the same beliefs as I do, and that some have no desire or interest in spiritual matters, so of course, you are free to practice whatever resonates with you personally.
-As for me, I cannot speak enough of the help I have received by reaching out to God through reading the Bible and praying.
+I realize not everyone has the same beliefs as I do, and that some have no desire or interest in spiritual matters, but for me, I cannot speak enough of the help I have received by reaching out to God through reading the Bible and praying.

 I start with this because I find strength and comfort in God.
 It's a good way to start the day.
 It gives me a better perspective, keeps my awareness of God's love fresh, and often sustains me in difficult moments.
 I find that when I neglect this time with God, my perspective and attitude become skewed.